jacob1237/unio/README.md

 ## Non-goals

+1. @safe (when possible), @nogc
-1. Directory watchers, interrupts, signal handling, and other OS-specific features (no bloat!)
+2. Directory watchers, interrupts, signal handling, and other OS-specific features (no bloat!)
-2. Thread pools
+3. Thread pools
-3. Green threads, coroutines, fibers and other program execution models
+4. Green threads, coroutines, fibers and other program execution models
-4. High level networking and protocols
+5. High level networking and protocols

 ## Planned Features